Feed on

 4. Resume kneading the dough for 1 minute to strengthen the gluten and make any final flour or water adjustments.
 The dough should have strength and pass the windowpane test, yet still feel soft, supple, and very tacky.
 Form the dough into a ball and place it in the prepared bowl, rolling to coat with oil.
 Cover loosely with plastic wrap and let rise at room temperature for approximately 45 to 60 minutes, until it is about 1½ times its original size.

-5. Transfer the dough to a lightly floured work surface and form it into either a loaf pan shape.
+5. Transfer the dough to a lightly floured work surface.
+To shape it for a loaf pan, pat it out to a square approximately 1-inch thick, then roll the dough into a cylinder.
 Place the dough in a greased 4 by 8½-inch bread pan.
 Cover the dough loosely with plastic wrap and let rise at room temperature for approximately 45 to 60 minutes, until it is about 1½ times its original size.

 6. Preheat the oven to 425F.
 When the dough is ready to bake, place it in the oven and bake for 20 minutes.
 Rotate the loaf 180 degrees and continue baking for another 20 to 30 minutes, until the loaf is a rich brown on all sides, sounds hollow when thumped on the bottom, and registers at least 195F in the center.